Oct19/s-bot-stm32/README.md

 * After system freeze, normal upload will not reset the board correctly, need to press the RESET button
 * Sometimes OLED screen stuck, need to power off the screen and restart, seems to be OLED hardware issue.
 Use while loop when initiating, hope it works
 * xTimerStart does not work, need to use xTimerChangePeriodFromISR() even from task
-* When using Idle_DMA to recieve force sensor reading, after around 10mins, RxEventCallback is not called ever again(using while loop to ensure DMA restarted correctly in every Callback, hope this works)

 ## TODO